• Skip to primary navigation

 Baked Schnitz Pie.

-Serve this delicious pie with Cinnamon Ice Cream or Apple Cider Ice Cream for a real treat!
+Serve this delicious pie with Cinnamon Ice Cream or Apple Cider Ripple Ice Cream for a real treat!

 Slice of Schnitz pie on a plate with ice cream.